Good news for software engineers: The coming year is likely to be a good one for you, similar to the previous one.

 - Working with quality assurance to develop software test plans

 - Collaborating with hardware engineers to assess and test hardware and software interaction

 It's not just about the money

-A few final words of advice for software engineers in the job market: While you’re in demand and a starting software engineer salary is on the rise, remember it’s not always about the money.
+A few final words of advice for software engineers in the job market: While you’re in demand, remember it’s not always about the money.
 Candidates often only focus on bonus or salary, but it’s also important to look at the overall strength of a firm, and the company’s technology and leadership to get a complete picture.

 This post has been updated to reflect more current information.